-My philosophy is that supporting people in choosing healthy eating habits and an active, positive lifestyle to optimize cardiovascular health and overall well-being through preventive and supportive nutrition counseling is where it’s at!
+My philosophy is that supporting people in choosing healthy eating habits and an active, positive lifestyle to optimize cardiovascular health and well-being is where it’s at!

 Healthful eating is within everyone’s reach.
 My mission is to give individuals the knowledge to improve their own heart health and overall wellness through a behavioral approach to meet their personal goals.

-I’ve been providing nutrition education and counseling to adults in both long-term and acute care settings for years.
+I’ve helped support adults in both long-term and acute care settings for years.
 And I’m devoted to sharing accurate, evidenced-based information while promoting a healthier “do-able” lifestyle.
-By addressing the emotional and physical relationship to food with nutrition education and counseling, individuals will be more equipped to lead a balanced lifestyle and have a more permanent path to wellness.
+My education and experience has taught me that addressing emotional and behavioral factors along with the nutritional aspect puts individuals in a position to lead a more balanced lifestyle.
+Thereby, providing a more permanent path to wellness.

 Through the information on this website, I am dedicated to showing, teaching and encouraging YOU how to make positive changes towards a heart healthy lifestyle and providing you with resources on how to prevent and even reverse heart diseases.